Financial, Real Estate, Stock Markets Trends and Current Affairs

 Those companies that serve and rely on these very same consumers' ability to spend are quite sensitive to the macro environment.
 Notice, I said the companies, not necessarily the companies' securities - at least not yet.
 So, what does the macro/fundamental outlook look like?
 Let's glance at personal consumption over the 12 years or so...

 [caption id="attachment_1389" align="alignnone" width="655" caption="Notice that the only real recovery is in the volatile energy sector, and that is not discretionary!
 Automobiles, clothing, furnishing, etc. are looking yucky!"]Notice that the only real recovery is in the volatile energy sector, and that is not discretionary!
-Automobiles, clothing, furnishing, etc. are looking yucky!Notice that the only real recovery is in the volatile energy sector, and that is not discretionary!
-Automobiles, clothing, furnishing, etc. are looking yucky!Notice that the only real recovery is in the volatile energy sector, and that is not discretionary!
 Automobiles, clothing, furnishing, etc. are looking yucky![/caption]

 This is an interesting development, for unemployment (real unemployment that is) is still rampant.
 The federal government is effectively funding and financing deficit state unemployment rolls (see below for more detail).
 With record bankruptcies, deleveraging consumers, and rampant unemployment combined with drastic drops in consumer expenditures, guess what retail stocks are doing???
 Yep, you guessed it.